Hopac/Hopac/Docs/Programming.md

-The above also makes use of the function **Job.server** instead of **Job.start**.  **Job.server** takes advantage of the fact that the job it is given is known not to never return normally and starts it in a little bit lighter-weight form.
+The above also makes use of the function **Job.server** instead of **Job.start**.  **Job.server** takes advantage of the fact that the job it is given is known to never return normally and starts it in a little bit lighter-weight form.

 At this point you might want to try out the snippets of code from this section